 |

-| Large
+Large

-secretary birds and kori bustards are often seen
+secretary birds and kori bustards are often

-francolins provide as a noisy morning wake up
+redbilled francolins provide as a noisy morning

-call.
-Interesting summer migrants and water birds
+wake up call.
+Interesting summer migrants and

-include Abdim's storks, carmine bee eaters and
+water birds include Abdim's storks, carmine

-reach a frenzy of numbers in about April when
+in thousands.
+They reach a frenzy of numbers

-a single flock could contain tens of thousands
+in about April when a single flock could contain

-of these small twittering birds.
+tens of thousands of these small twittering

 SEASONS

-Rainy season: Rains arrive from November to April,
+Rainy season: Rains arrive from November to

-rich in new grass.
-Sometime in November or December
+way to pastures rich in new grass.
+Sometime

-in the north and move south through Savuti to
+migrate from the Linyanti in the north and move

-the grasslands of the Mababe Depression.
-In February
+Mababe Depression.
+In February they start heading

-and heat is high.
+northwards again.
+Humidity and heat is high.

 Dry